-Full House, ABC
+Full House, on ABC

 I don't think I ever watched a great deal of this, and I never found it really good.
 But it was okay.
-Bob Saget played a sportswriter named Danny Tanner, who had three daughters: D.J., Stephanie, and Michelle (a baby at the start of the series, played throughout the show's eight-year run by twins Mary-Kate and Ashley Olsen).
+Bob Saget played a sportswriter named Danny Tanner, who had three daughters: D.J.
+(Candace Cameron), Stephanie, and Michelle (a baby at the start of the series, played throughout the show's eight-year run by twins Mary-Kate and Ashley Olsen).
 When Danny's wife died, his brother-in-law, a musician named Jesse Katsopolis (John Stamos), and his best friend, a comedian named Joey Gladstone (Dave Coulier), moved in to help raise the kids.
 Danny eventually got a job on a morning talk show, co-hosted by Becky Donaldson (Lori Loughlin).
 She eventually started dating Jesse.
 D.J.'s best friend, Kimmy Gibbler, was fairly annoying.
 And um, D.J. eventually got a boyfriend named Steve (Scott Weinger).
 I suppose I always found Joey kind of funny, in a totally cheesy way.
 And Jesse was kind of cool.
 I can't really think of anything else to say about the show, except that it was just unbearably saccharine.

 In 2016 (two decades after the show ended), a sequel series called "Fuller House" debuted on Netflix.
 I haven't seen it and have no desire to do so.